mattmaynes2/aria/reports/final/3-Technical/2-Details/12-LearningAlgorithm.md

 The machine learning component makes use of a Strategy Pattern, which allows different implementations of the learning strategy to be interchanged easily.

+##### Outcome {-}

+This strategy performs very poorly, as expected.
+Actions are triggered by random reports from sensors; the algorithm is unable to learn to perform any useful task.

 #### Strategy Version 2 {-}

+##### Description {-}

-The second strategy improved on the previous strategy by looking for all user requests in a training session and associating each one with the event that immediately preceded the request.
+The second strategy improved on the previous strategy by associating each user action in a training session with the event that immediately preceded it.
+This allows the system to learn to perform multiple actions.

+##### Outcome {-}

+Using this strategy, the learning component is occasionally able to learn the desired action.
+However, this strategy results in a very high false positive rate; the algorithm frequently performs user actions in response to events that are not intended to trigger the action.

 #### Strategy Version 3 {-}

-##### Strategy {-}
+##### Description {-}

-The third strategy also looks at all user requests in a training session.
-Additionally, this strategy uses the state of all sensors at the beginning of the training session to filter out events that did not actually cause a change in the state of the home environment.
+In addition to looking at all user actions in a training session,  the third strategy uses the state of all sensors at the beginning of a training session to filter out events that did not actually cause a change in the state of the home environment.
 This strategy triggers a user action based on the first event that indicated a change in the state of the system.

 ##### Outcome {-}